United States Army DEVCOM Armaments Center: History

-The Armaments Center traces its history to the creation of the U.S. Army Armament Research and Development Center (ARRADCOM) in 1977.
-Their mission was to create new and improve old weapons and munitions.
-Among their early work was modelling of the M1 Abrams tank.
-Under the ARRADCOM command were the R&D centers at Picatinny Arsenal, Edgewood Arsenal, the Ballistic Research Lab and Watervliet Arsenal.
+The DEVCOM Armaments Center traces its history to 1977, with the creation of the U.S. Army Armament Research and Development Command (ARRADCOM).
+The mission of ARRADCOM was to create new and improve existing weapons and munitions.
+Among their early work was modeling for the M1 Abrams tank.
+Under ARRADCOM lived the R&D organizations of the Picatinny Arsenal, the Edgewood Arsenal, the Ballistic Research Lab, and the Watervliet Arsenal.

-In 1983, ARRADCOM's original mission was handed to the U.S. Army Armament, Munitions and Chemical Command (AMCCOM) at Rock Island Arsenal.
-However, the original weapons and munitions R&D mission remained at Picatinny after being renamed the U.S. Army Armament Research and Development Center (ARDC).
-In 1986, a further reorganization of all of the Army's R&D centers caused ARDC to become ARDEC.
-This name was retained when the group was transferred again to the Tank-automotive and Armament Command (TACOM) in 1994, and again to the Research, Development and Engineering Command (RDECOM) in 2003.
+In 1983, ARRADCOM's mission was transferred to the U.S. Army Armament, Munitions and Chemical Command (AMCCOM) at Rock Island Arsenal in Illinois.
+The mission, of weapons and munitions-focused R&D, remained at Picatinny Arsenal.
+It was organized as the U.S. Army Armament Research and Development Center (ARDC).
+In 1986, a further reorganization of all the Army R&D centers caused the ARDC to become the ARDEC, a research, development, and engineering center.
+The ARDEC name was retained when transferring under the Tank-automotive and Armaments Command (TACOM) in 1994.

-Among the many systems the Armaments Center has worked on over its history are the Patriot missile, fire control systems and ammunition for the M2 Bradley, M1 Abrams, and M712 Copperhead anti-tank artillery missile.
-More recently, ARDEC has worked on bunker defeat munitions, XM107 sniper rifle, M919 round for the M242 Bushmaster, M830 high-explosive anti-tank (HEAT) munition, M211 and M212 countermeasure flares, M4 carbine, and many other systems.

-Efforts to diversify the Armaments Center revenue stream have led to a growth in non-Army revenue from about $60 million in FY 2001 to $140 million in FY07.
-The overall revenue has increased from approximately $600 million in FY 2001 to around $1.2 billion in FY 2007.
-Designated as the benchmark for the Army in technology transfer, ARDEC has had approximately 75 percent of its technology projects transition from research into customer funded development since FY 2005.

-The Armaments Center has received awards and recognition based on customer satisfaction and perceived value including Value Engineering Accomplishments of Merit.
-Over the past five years, The Armaments Center has won 13 of the Army’s “10 Greatest Inventions of the Year” awards.

-In 2003, the various Army RD&E centers were put under the Research, Development and Engineering Command located at Aberdeen Proving Ground in Maryland.
-Recently in 2019, the United States Army Armament Research, Development and Engineering Center came under the new Army Future's Command and became known as the Combat Capabilities Development Command Armaments Center.
+In 2003, the Army's RD&E centers were transferred to the Research, Development and Engineering Command (RDECOM) located at Aberdeen Proving Ground in Maryland.

+The ARDEC was renamed the CCDC Armaments Center in February 2019.
+It became an element of the Combat Capabilities Development Command (CCDC), formerly RDECOM, that in February 2019 transferred from the U.S. Army Materiel Command to the U.S. Army Futures Command.

+In 2021, CCDC rebranded to DEVCOM, making the CCDC Armaments Center become DEVCOM Armaments Center.

+In October 2025, DEVCOM transferred under the new Transformation and Training Command.

+Locations

+The DEVCOM Armaments Center has four locations: